Featured Events

 Citation:

 Sinclair, J., Hingston, P., & Masek, M. (2007).
 Considerations for the design of exergames.
-Proceedings of the 5th international conference on Computer graphics and interactive techniques in Australia and Southeast Asia GRAPHITE 07, 1(212), 289-295
+In Proceedings of the 5th international Conference on Computer Graphics and interactive Techniques in Australia and Southeast Asia (Perth, Australia, December 01 - 04, 2007).
+GRAPHITE '07.
+New York, NY: ACM.

 Continue Reading Considerations for the design of exergames